About Junction City Main Street

 Michaela comes to Main Street after serving in Customer Relations and Project Management with US Stone Industries in Manhattan.

-Michaela begins serving as Executive Director on April 25 working in the new Junction City Main Street office at 131 W 7th Street, when she is not out and about in the community.
+Michaela started as the Executive Director on April 25, 2022 and you can find her in the Junction City Main Street office at 129 W 7th Street or out and about in Downtown JC.